+Foundational Texts

-: The Edinburgh Declaration of 1911
+The Libyan War and Student Panislamism: The Edinburgh Declaration of 1911

-Jonathan Conlin (University of Southampton) and Filiz Yazıcıoǧlu (Marmara University)
+Jonathan Conlin (School of Humanities (History), University of Southampton, j.conlin@soton.ac.uk) and Filiz Yazıcıoǧlu (Department of History, Marmara University filizyazicioglu.fy@gmail.com)

-In November 1911 half a dozen students gathered at Edinburgh University Student Union to write a letter to the Muslims of the world.
+In November 1911 half a dozen international students gathered at the Edinburgh University Student Union to write a letter to the Muslims of the world.
 The resulting Edinburgh Declaration called on "our Muslim brothers" to organize charitable collections in aid of the Ottoman Navy League as part of their celebration of Eid al-Adha.
-The Declaration presented Italy's September 1911 invasion of Ottoman territory in north Africa as an assault "not only against the Ottomans or against a single Islamic government" but as an attack on Islam itsel.
+The Declaration presented Italy's September 1911 invasion of Ottoman territory in north Africa as an assault "not only against the Ottomans or against a single Islamic government" but as an attack on Islam itself.

-The Declaration was signed by six young men who are otherwise not notables, except in class: sending sons to study abroad was not cheap, and was only possible for parents who had already invested large sums in their sons' prior education at schools and college.
+The Declaration was signed by six young men who are otherwise not notables, except in terms of class: sending sons to study abroad was not cheap, and was only possible for parents who had already invested large sums in their sons' prior education at schools and college.
 None were political exiles or intellectuals.
 None (so far as we can discover) went on to attempt any other political act of note, hold any significant public office or publish anything else.

 While one gave Istanbul as his hometown, the rest hailed from across what Isa Blumi has dubbed "the Ottoman proximate world": from Alexandria, Cairo, Heraklion, Hyderabad and Kabul.
 All these areas were under some sort of British control, which may have motivated their decision to study in Britain rather than another European country.
 But what did they think they were doing?
 And were their aims different from the exiles, clerics and intellectuals historians have traditionally focused on when discussing Panislamism and "Muslim cosmopolitanism" in this era?

 Founded in 1909, the Ottoman Navy League collected funds inside and outside the Empire to pay for much-needed renewal of the Ottoman fleet, particularly dreadnoughts similar to those the Hellenic, Russian and other navies already possessed.
-Although the League printed the Declaration in its own periodical, Donanma, hailing the students' patriotism, there is nothing to suggest that this initiative came from the League or the ruling Unionist regime, who also printed it on the front page of their newspaper, Tanin.
+Although the League printed the Declaration in its own periodical, Donanma (Navy), hailing the students' patriotism, there is nothing to suggest that this initiative came from the League or the ruling Unionist regime, who also printed it on the front page of their newspaper, Tanin (Echo).

-As an example of "organized spontaneity" the League has drawn attention from a number of scholars interested in late Ottoman history and pre-WWI efforts to mobilize public opinion. ecent research indicates that sums raised were smalhe fact remains that the League was a highly successful exercise in public relationsby 1911 there were 122 branches worldwide The only precedent was the Ottoman campaign to fund the Hijaz railway (1900-08) linking Damascus and Medina.
+As an example of "organized spontaneity," the League has drawn attention from a number of scholars interested in late Ottoman history and pre-WWI efforts to mobilize public opinion.
+Although recent research indicates that the sums raised were small, the fact remains that the League was a highly successful exercise in public relations: by 1911 there were 122 branches worldwide.
+The only precedent was the Ottoman campaign to fund the Hijaz railway (1900-08) linking Damascus and Medina.